angular/angular/aio/content/guide/ngmodule-api.md

 If you include a provider in the _root_ NgModule's `providers` array, it becomes the root injector.
 Services for providers declared in the root become available for injection into any component, directive, pipe, or service which is a child of this injector.
-You can scope service usage when [creating other NgModules](guide/feature-modules "Creating a new NgModule").
+You can scope service usage when [creating other NgModules](guide/feature-modules "Feature modules").

-A [lazy-loaded NgModule](guide/lazy-loading-ngmodules "Lazy-loading an NgModule") has its own injector, which is typically a child of the root injector.
+A [lazy-loaded NgModule](guide/lazy-loading-ngmodules "Lazy-loading feature modules") has its own injector, which is typically a child of the root injector.
 Lazy-loaded services are scoped to the lazy-loaded NgModule's injector.
 If a lazy-loaded NgModule also provides the `UserService`, any component created within that NgModule's context (such as by router navigation) gets the local instance of the service, not the instance in the root injector.
 Components in external NgModules continue to receive the instance provided by their injectors.

-To learn more about service providers, see [Providing dependencies for an NgModule](guide/providers "Providing dependencies for an NgModule").
+To learn more about service providers, see [Providing dependencies in modules](guide/providers "Providing dependencies in modules").

 {@a bootstrap-array}